MFakouri/DRT-Peak-Analysis-/README.md

 https://github.com/MFakouri/DRT-Peak-Analysis-

 Please cite the software in any publications or presentations in which it is used.
-Users should also cite the original DRTtools publication listed above when appropriate.
+Users should also cite the original DRTtools publication referenced in [Ciucci Lab repository] (https://github.com/ciuccislab/DRTtools).